Beverley Nichols: Personal life

 Nichols was at school at Marlborough College before proceeding to Balliol College, Oxford in January 1917.
-His education was interrupted by military service with the Intelligence section at the War Office, as an instructor to the Officer Cadet Battalion in Cambridge, and as aide-de-camp to Arthur Shipley on the British University Mission to the United States.
+His education was interrupted by military service with the Intelligence section at the War Office, as an instructor to an Officer Cadet Battalion in Cambridge, and as aide-de-camp to Arthur Shipley on the British University Mission to the United States.
 Nichols then returned to Oxford, where he was President of the Oxford Union and editor of Isis.
+In 1920 he passed the Shortened Honours degree in Modern History.

-He was homosexual and is thought to have had a brief affair with the war poet Siegfried Sassoon.
-Nichols's long-term companion was Cyril Butcher, the main beneficiary of Nichols's will, amounting to £131,750.
+He was homosexual and probably had a brief affair with the war poet Siegfried Sassoon, according to a Sassoon biographer.
+Nichols' long-term companion was the actor and director Cyril Butcher, the main beneficiary of Nichols' will, amounting to £131,750.

 Nichols died on 15 September 1983 and his ashes were scattered over St Nicholas' Churchyard, Glatton, Cambridgeshire, England.